Danger Run

 The Danger Run is a Halloween driving game played in a car.
-Since its founding in 1994 in Louisville, Kentucky, it is an "interactive Halloween attraction where drivers are given a list of clues to get them from one haunted spot to another."
+Since its founding in 1994 in Louisville, Kentucky, it has been an "interactive Halloween attraction where drivers are given a list of clues to get them from one haunted spot to another."
 The scavenger hunt provides access to commercial haunted houses.
+The game is marketed as "The Most Fun You've EVER Had In Your Car!".

 Rules and stops

-The object of this game is for participants to precisely decipher a book of clues in the style of a scavenger hunt.
+The objective of this game is for participants to precisely decipher a book of clues in the style of a scavenger hunt.
 Participants are given a book of cryptic directions written as 5-line limerick clues.
-Clues are solved and are used as directions for participants to find their way to selected locations that participate on the Danger Run, which are usually two haunted attractions.
+Clues are solved and used as directions for participants to find their way to selected locations that participate in the Danger Run, which are usually two haunted attractions.

 At the beginning of the game, drivers reset their mileage to see if they can match the mileage set by the contest.
 Participants can check their mileage online afterwards, and if the closest to the correct distance, they go to the finals.
 Prizes are awarded to the mileage winners.

 History

-1994-2008
+1994–2008

 The Danger Run was founded in 1994 in Louisville, Kentucky by Joseph Bulleit.
-The first "ghost run" in Louisville to incorporate a major haunted house into the event, Danger Run was also the first ghost run to create clues with limericks, which were styled after limericks in the Andy Griffith Show.
+The first "ghost run" in Louisville to incorporate a major haunted house into the event, Danger Run was also the first ghost run to create clues with limericks, which were styled after limericks in The Andy Griffith Show.

 During the first season, Danger Run had an attendance of 2,194 people, with Bulleit making a deal with a major commercial haunted house in Louisville, the Haunted Hotel.
 Attendance in 1995 jumped to over 5,000 people, with the Danger Run expanding to two starting locations in the Louisville area.
 In addition to the Clarksville, Indiana location, Danger Run offered a starting location on Dixie Highway in Louisville.
 In 1996, the Danger Run expanded again to a third location.
 A location was opened at Bigg's Hypermarket in Middletown.

 In 1997, 10,000 people participated.
 By 1997, the ghost runs that originally inspired the idea of Danger Run were all gone.
 The Danger Run had become the only ghost run in existence.
 The Danger Run was then bought from Joseph Bulleit by the Nightmare Network.
 It operated under this umbrella company for 12 years.

 In the 2005 season, the Danger Run expanded to open a second attraction called Nightmare Run.
 Nightmare Run was also a ghost run, but written in a different style.
 However, upon the occurrence of Hurricane Katrina gas prices skyrocketed.
-This caused a major decrease in participation of Danger Run.
+This caused a major decrease in participation in Danger Run.
 So for the first time, in 2006 Danger Run closed its doors to find a solution, and in 2007 Danger Run offered free gasoline for groups of four or more.